 Deel History, Family Crest & Coats of Arms

 The Anglo-Saxon name Deel comes from the family having resided in various counties throughout ancient Britain, as the name literally means "at the dale," or "of the dole," (a division of land.)

 Early Origins of the Deel family

 This web page shows only a small excerpt of our Deel research.
-Another 67 words (5 lines of text) covering the years 1602, 1671, 1545 and 1567 are included under the topic Early Deel History in all our PDF Extended History products and printed products wherever possible.
+Another 108 words (8 lines of text) covering the years 1602, 1671, 1545 and 1567 are included under the topic Early Deel History in all our PDF Extended History products and printed products wherever possible.